josepCortesManyanich/proyecto2/README.md

 - User can sign up and create and account
 - User can login
-- User can log ou
+- User can log out
+- User can add products to the cart
+- User can Delete products from the cart
-- User can create ...
+- User can Pay at the checkout page

 ## User stories (Backlog)

-- User can upload a profile picture
+- User can edit User name
-- User can ...
+- User can can edit email address

 ---